bitnami/charts/bitnami/hubble/README.md

 # Bitnami package for Hubble

-Hubble is a fully distributed networking and security observability platform for cloud native workloads.
+Hubble is a fully distributed networking and security observability platform for cloud native workloads built on top of Cilium and eBPF.

 [Overview of Hubble](https://github.com/cilium/hubble)